 Main reason behind the reluctance of a court to set a bail for this boy is because he was on the bail at the moment of the crime for aggravated robbery.

 Prosecutor in this case said that Mr. Slater died due to the effects of a penetrating injury to the area of the chest and he also had numerous bruises and cuts all over his body.
 He also stated that all of the offenders had a role in inflicting injuries to the victim.
 Up until this moment only four out of eight offenders are being charged for their role in the crime, but the investigation continues and new charges will be brought once evidence pools.
-Get more information here at law action.
+Get more information here at useful website.

 Defense lawyer said that her client has no past criminal record and that it should be taken into consideration.
 The lawyer also said that the boy witnessed the death of his brother at the age of 5 which brought turmoil into the family.
 After that point school attendance was also a problem.